Credible Distributions of Overall Ranking of Entities: Ranking of small areas: a review

-The Bayesian approach treats the unknown subpopulation means as random and assigns them a suitable joint distribution.
-Following the Bayesian approach to ranking of several binomial populations by \cite{BlandBratcher1968}, \cite{GovindarajuluHarvey1974} presented a unified Bayesian treatment of the ranking and selection problem. \cite{GoelRubin1977} proposed a Bayesian approach on selecting a subset containing the best subpopulation. \cite{LairdLouis1989} used an empirical Bayes (EB) approach to the ranking problem to environmental monitoring of regions or health service providers suspected of elevated disease rates for residents or failure rates from services for patients, requiring attention to mitigate risks.
-Indeed \cite{morris1996hierarchical} highlighted the utility of Bayesian approach to the ranking of hospitals.
-Unlike the frequentist approach, the EB and the Bayesian approaches facilitate hierarchical modeling of the random latent subpopulation means through regression on relevant available covariates.
-An early application of hierarchical modeling to ranking of subpopulations is due to \cite{EfronMorris1975}.
-In their application to rank thirty-six cities of El Salvador based on prevalence of toxoplasmosis rates, they indicated the pitfall of ranking the cities using only observed estimates of the rates without paying attention to the variability of these estimates.
+Some of the very early related work on ranking and selection are by \cite{Bechhofer1954} and \cite{gupta1989decision}.
+Using the Bayesian technique of ranking several binomial populations by \cite{BlandBratcher1968}, \cite{GovindarajuluHarvey1974} presented a unified treatment of the ranking and selection problem. \cite{GoelRubin1977} proposed a Bayesian approach on selecting a subset containing the best subpopulation. \cite{LairdLouis1989} used an EB approach to monitoring regions suspected of elevated disease rates for residents or health service providers suspected of elevated service failure rates for patients, which requires attention to mitigate risks.
+In fact, \cite{morris1996hierarchical} highlighted the utility of Bayesian approach to ranking of hospitals.
+An early application of modeling of $\boldsymbol{\theta}$ through regression on relevant covariates is due to \cite{EfronMorris1975}.
+Ranking thirty-six cities of El Salvador based on toxoplasmosis rates, they indicated the pitfall of ranking using only observed rate estimates but ignoring the variability of these estimates.
+To estimate $\check{\mathbf{r}}$, \cite{AitkinLongford1986} considered setups where in one case they assumed that the $\theta_i$'s are non-random, and in the second case they modeled $\theta_i$'s using a probability distribution, possibly depending on parameters ($\boldsymbol{\psi}$, say).
+The latter case uses a hierarchical modeling for $\mathbf{Y}$ and $\boldsymbol{\theta}$, where $\check{\mathbf{r}}$ is estimated by computing first an estimator of $\boldsymbol{\psi}$ and a predictor of $\boldsymbol{\theta}$. \cite{BergerDeely1988} used a prior for $\boldsymbol{\psi}$ and proposed a HB approach.
+They tested a null hypothesis ($H_0$) for equality of subpopulation means, and conditional on $H_0$ is false, they estimated probability of $\theta_i$ being the largest of the $m$.
+They estimated the ranks of the $\theta_i$'s based on the ranks of these probabilities.
+Although \cite{AitkinLongford1986}, \cite{BergerDeely1988}, \cite{LairdLouis1989}, \cite{GoldsteinSpiegelhalter1996JRSSA}, \cite{morris1996hierarchical} and \cite{ShenLouis1998} considered EB/HB estimation of individual ranks, they did not consider (credible or confidence) set estimation of $\check{\mathbf{r}}$.
+Consequently, these studies lacked uncertainty quantification for the elicited rank vector, and are less useful for policy makers and stakeholders.